Farm and Agricultural Mortgages Explained

 Agricultural mortgages (sometimes called farm mortgages) are a specific type of loan used to buy or refinance agricultural land and/or associated buildings.

-In this article we’ll explain the variety of purposes for agricultural mortgages, the eligibility criteria and why your best route to a successful application is to speak to an expert agricultural mortgage broker.
+In this article, we’ll explain the variety of purposes for agricultural mortgages, the eligibility criteria, and why speaking to an expert agricultural mortgage broker is the best route to a successful application.

 What are agricultural mortgages and how do they work?